tamara-is-home/mlops/README.md

 on the building step after the trigger (after push to repo).
  I did not integrated TensorBoard, unfortunately.

+6. Honestly speaking, the design of project is not too well.
+It would be much more confident to have 2 repos: one for the main code with dockerfile and cloudbuild and one with all Airflow stuff.
+However, as I got no more access to GCP there's no reason to change it now.

-6. Please note that most of these tasks I was doing together with Volodymyr Prypeshnyuk in live on-call mode (I've already informed you about that on last study session, just fyi) I remember your concerns regarding that splitting job here is not right approach and I must ensure you that it didnt take place here.
+7. Please note that most of these tasks I was doing together with Volodymyr Prypeshnyuk in live on-call mode (I've already informed you about that on last study session, just fyi) I remember your concerns regarding that splitting job here is not right approach and I must ensure you that it didnt take place here.